 After you created a new album, open it and click on the ‘Add’ icon in the bottom right corner.
 Click on ‘From Camera Roll’ and select the DNG files you want to import by clicking on the files.

 You will only see a blank photo instead of the preview of the preset file but don’t worry, this is how it should be!
 If you have more preset files to import, you can select all of them at once and then hit ‘Add’ in the bottom right corner.

 Step 3: Extract and save the preset from the DNG file

 After you imported the preset file, you will finally see the preview.
 Open the photo, click on the three little dots in the upper right corner and click ‘Create Preset’.
 Make sure to check all the boxes to save all the settings from the preset, then name your preset and click on the tick icon in the upper right corner.

 Congrats, you just saved your first preset and it’s ready to use!

 If you have more preset files, you will need to repeat the exact same process on all of the photos.
 You can name each preset however you want but for organizational purposes, I recommend using the original name of the DNG file.

 Step 4: Start editing

 Subscribe to my email list to get access to my ‘Golden Fall Foliage MOBILE’ Lightroom preset for free!
-It will give your fall photos a magical warm and golden look but with some small adjustments it can also be used for other type of photos as well.
+It will give your fall photos a magical warm and golden look but with some small adjustments, it can also be used for other types of photos as well.